openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

   pipelinesascode.tekton.dev/task: "[https://remote.url/task.yaml]"
 ```

-### Remote HTTP URL from a private GitHub repository
+### Remote HTTP URL from a private repository

-If you are using `GitHub` and If the remote task URL uses the same host as where
+If you are using the `GitHub` or the `GitLab` provider and If the remote task
-the repository CRD is, Pipelines-as-Code will use the  GitHub token and fetch the URL using the
+URL uses the same host as where the repository CRD is, Pipelines-as-Code will
+use the  provided token to fetch the URL using the GitHub or GitLab API.

-GitHub API.
+#### GitHub

-For example if you have a repository URL looking like this :
+When using the GitHub provider if you have a repository URL looking like this :

 <https://github.com/organization/repository>